-- · Interest expense and scheduled principal payments on outstanding indebtedness; - · General and administrative expenses; - · Management fees; and - · Property acquisitions and tenant improvements.
+- · Interest expense and scheduled principal payments on outstanding indebtedness;

+- · General and administrative expenses;

+- Operating expenses;

+- · Management fees; and

+- · Property acquisitions and tenant improvements.

-In addition, we require funds for future distributions expected to be paid to our common and preferred stockholders and OP and LTIP unit holders in our Operating Partnership.
+In addition, we require funds for future distributions expected to be paid to our common and preferred stockholders and OP and LTIP Unit holders in our Operating Partnership.

-As of December 31, 2017, we had \$5.1 million of cash and also had borrowing capacity under our revolving credit facility as described below.
-Our primary sources of cash include rent we collect from our tenants, borrowings under our revolving credit facility, secured term loans and net proceeds received from equity issuances.
+As of December 31, 2018, we had \$4.8 million of cash and cash equivalents and restricted cash and had borrowing capacity under our credit facility as described below.
+Our primary sources of cash include rent and reimbursements we collect from our tenants, borrowings under our credit facility, secured term loans and net proceeds received from equity issuances.